OleSkaar/Plunder/Index/Classes/Berserker.md

 You start with the following equipment:
 - Three weapons of your choice
 ## Signature Talent: Berserkergang
 You can work yourself into a rage, during which no Stabs or Slashes from iron, nor fire, will hurt you.
-The rage lasts until all fighting has stopped.
+The rage lasts until there is no immediate danger.
 Then, you gain a level of exhaustion.

 At 5th level, you can attack twice in a turn when using this ability.
 ## Talents